This Notice of Privacy Practices is available in Spanish and Hmong. To receive a copy, contact the Privacy Officer at (608) 775-6237.

 The following categories describe different ways that we use and disclose health information.
 For each category of uses or disclosures, we will explain what we mean and try to give some examples.
 Not every use or disclosure in a category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of the categories.

 - For Treatment.
-We may use your health information to provide you with medical treatment or services.
-We may disclose your health information to doctors, nurses, technicians, graduate medical education, nursing and other students, or other hospital or clinic personnel who are involved in taking care of you at Gundersen Health System.
+We may use your health and/or mental health information to provide you with medical treatment or services.
+In accordance with the 2014 Mental Health Care Coordination Bill, we may disclose your health and/or mental health information to doctors, nurses, technicians, graduate medical education, nursing and other students, or other hospital or clinic personnel who are involved in taking care of you at Gundersen Health System.
 For example, a doctor treating you for a broken leg may need to know if you have diabetes because he/she may need to inform the Dietitian so that we can arrange for appropriate meals.
-We also may disclose your health information to people outside the hospital or clinic who may be involved in your health care after you leave Gundersen Health System.
+We also may disclose your health and/or mental health information to people outside the hospital or clinic who may be involved in your health care after you leave Gundersen Health System.

 HOW WE MAY USE AND DISCLOSE PROTECTED HEALTH INFORMATION ABOUT YOU WITHOUT YOUR WRITTEN AUTHORIZATION

 - Appointment Reminders.
-We may use and disclose health information to contact you as a reminder that you have an appointment for treatment or medical care at Gundersen Health System.
+We may use and disclose health and/or mental health information to contact you as a reminder that you have an appointment for treatment or medical care at Gundersen Health System.

 - Fundraising Activities.
 We may use certain information (name, address, telephone number or e-mail information, age, date of birth, gender, health insurance status, dates of service, department of service information, treating physician information or outcome information) to contact you for the purpose of raising money for Gundersen Health System and you will have the right to opt-out of receiving such communications with each solicitation.
 For the same purpose, we may provide your name to our institutionally related foundation – Gundersen Medical Foundation.
 The money raised will be used to expand and improve the services and programs we provide the community.
 You are free to opt-out of fundraising solicitation, and your decision will have no impact on your treatment or payment of services at Gundersen Health System.